-- 206.2.2.2.1 Pass the national HERS Rater Test(s) - 206.2.2.2.2 The RESNET Combustion Appliance Simulation Tests - 206.2.2.3 RESNET Rater Simulation Practical Test - 206.2.2.3 After passing the all of the RESNET tests, but prior to being certified, the candidate shall complete five probationary ratings with a Rating Quality Assurance Provider overseen by a RESNET certified Candidate Field Assessor.
-At least three of the five probationary ratings shall be accomplished using field verification of all rated features of the home in accordance with ANSI/RESNET/ICC 380-2016 and shall be completed in the presence of a RESNET Certified Field Assessor, at least one of which shall be completed one-on-one.
-Probationary ratings shall not be considered Confirmed Ratings. - 206.2.2.4 A HERS Rater Candidate who does not complete, to the satisfaction of a Quality Assurance Provider, a minimum of three (3) of the five (5) required probationary ratings within fifteen (15) months of passing the National RESNET HERS series of tests as defined in 205.2.3.1, or otherwise does not achieve certification within the allowed fifteen month timeframe, must at a minimum, complete the original requirements and do the following in order to maintain eligibility for certification: - 206.2.2.4.1 Pass the RESNET National Rater Test again; and - 206.2.2.4.2 Complete three (3) additional probationary ratings.
-One of the three (3) additional probationary ratings shall be accomplished using field verification of all rated features of the home in accordance with Section 303.8 and Chapter 8, with the exception that the work is not being performed by a currently Certified Rater and shall be completed in the presence of a RESNET certified Candidate Field Assessor.
-Probationary ratings shall not be considered Confirmed Ratings.
+- 206.2.2.2.1 The RESNET National Rater Test - 206.2.2.2.2 The RESNET Combustion Appliance Simulation Test - 206.2.2.2.3 RESNET Rater Simulation Practical Test - 206.2.2.3 After passing the RESNET tests, but prior to being certified, the candidate shall complete five probationary ratings with a Rating Quality Assurance Provider overseen by a RESNET certified Candidate Field Assessor or Quality Assurance Designee.
+At least three of the five probationary ratings shall be accomplished using field verification of all rated features of the home in accordance with ANSI/RESNET/ICC 301, ANSI/RESNET/ICC 380 and Chapter 8 and shall be completed in the presence of a RESNET Certified Field Assessor.
+At least one of the three shall be completed one-on-one.
+Probationary ratings shall not be considered Confirmed Ratings. - 206.2.2.4 A Certified HERS Rater Candidate who does not complete, to the satisfaction of a Quality Assurance Provider, a minimum of three (3) of the five (5) required probationary ratings within fifteen (15) months of passing the National RESNET Certified HERS Rater series of tests as defined in 206.2.2.2, or otherwise does not achieve certification within the allowed fifteen month timeframe, must at a minimum, complete the original requirements and do the following in order to maintain eligibility for certification: - 206.2.2.4.1 Pass the RESNET Certified HERS Rater series of tests again; and - 206.2.2.4.2 Complete three (3) additional probationary ratings.
+One of the three (3) additional probationary ratings shall be accomplished using field verification of all rated features of the home in accordance with ANSI/RESNET/ICC 301, ANSI/RESNET/ICC 380, and Chapter 8, with the exception that the work is not being performed by a currently Certified Rater and shall be completed in the presence of a RESNET certified Candidate Field Assessor or Quality Assurance Designee.
+Probationary ratings shall not be considered Confirmed Ratings. - 206.2.3 Eligibility to conduct the ANSI/RESNET/ACCA Standard 310 Inspections - 206.2.3.1 HERS Raters and Rating Field Inspectors are eligible to conduct the ANSI/RESNET/ACCA Standard 310 inspections after successfully completing: - 206.2.3.1.1 The RESNET online HVAC Grading training program. - 206.2.3.1.2 One RESNET HVAC graded field evaluation.
+The RESNET HVAC graded field evaluation shall be performed under the observation and to the satisfaction of a Certified Quality Assurance Designee who has completed RESNET Required HVAC Grading training. - 206.2.3.2 Maintaining Eligibility: - 206.2.3.2.1 Certified HERS Raters and Rating Field Inspectors who have not completed any ANSI/RESNET/ACCA Standard 310 inspections or successfully completed a RESNET HVAC graded field evaluation within their current HERS Rater or RFI Certification period shall successfully complete one mentored HVAC grading evaluation and one RESNET HVAC graded field evaluation to maintain eligibility.
+The RESNET HVAC graded field evaluation shall be performed under the observation and to the satisfaction of a Certified Quality Assurance Designee who has completed RESNET Required HVAC Grading training.